The Best Private Guided Stonehenge Tour: A Stonehenge Tours Review

 Stonehenge Tours Extras: Avebury

-Did you know that there are more stone circles, like Stonehenge, in the U.K.?
+Did you know that there are more stone circles, like Stonehenge, in the United Kingdom.?
 Think what you will of me, but I didn’t!

-Our guide took us through the most beautiful English countryside, pointed out chalk art in the sides of hills, and even took us through several more important archeological sites.
+Our guide took us through the most beautiful English countryside, through Marlborough, pointed out chalk art in the sides of hills, and even took us through several more important archeological sites.